dondido/express-es6-template-engine/README.md

 ### Benchmarks

+Testing ES6 Renderer performance was a great opportunity to see how it stacked-up beside others.
 Our speed test compiled one main template containing an array of string, an object literal and conditional statements.

 ![Benchmarks](benchmarks.png)